National Museum Belgrade – Yugoslav Modern Art

 The December Group (1955-1960) won the battle for the emancipation of the artistic expression, for high aestheticization of art based on abstraction, expressionism and also post-cubist tradition of Picasso.

 The artistic expression of the Group is a continuity of inter-war art.
-The painting is based on traditional values, but at the same time, purified in the narrative and linguistic sense.
+The painting is based on traditional values but, at the same time, purified in the narrative and linguistic sense.
 It’s turned towards solving of plastic and pictorial problems.

 The painting remains related to objective world as its direct motif, even if the object is transformed to organic forms, geometrically reduced to the allusive and abstract sign or sometimes to stylised ornaments taken over from medieval and Byzantine legacies.